per-gron/blackhole/README.markdown

 # More information / Contact

-Please drop me a line at per.eckerdal@gmail.com or use the Gambit mailing list if you have any questions.
+Please drop me a line at *per dot eckerdal at gmail dot com* or use the Gambit mailing list if you have any questions.

 The [Black Hole page at the Gambit wiki](http://dynamo.iro.umontreal.ca/~gambit/wiki/index.php/Black_Hole)